RustAU/WMaTiR/README.md

 Come join us in [Discord] under WMaTiR category channels

+# Details

+- All projects must be public e.g github/gitlab etc. and in the open to track progress
+- Projects are FLOSS - licensed permissive per usual - no CLA's etc. shenanigans MIT/Apache 2.0

 # 2024 Inaugural

 Starts from 1st February with final MVP Demo day on X April 2024